Florida Homeschooling Laws

 How to Legally Homeschool in Florida

-Florida does not have very many requirements in terms of parent credentials for homeschooling.
+Florida does not have many requirements in terms of parent credentials for homeschooling.
 There is no minimum education level or criminal record bans.
 Florida also does not have vaccination requirements for homeschoolers or a list of required subjects that students must cover.
-They do, however, require a one-time notice of intent to homeschool, an up-to-date portfolio, and an annual assessment of student progress.

-Full details and additional links relating to the home education laws for Florida can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Florida can be found at A2ZHomeschooling.com.

 Your Notice of Intent